georgep5/Jekyll-for-Job-Market/README.md

 ### Step 1: Clone this Repository

+Steps 1-3 are preparatory steps to prepare your repo, content, and page setup.
+Step 4 will actually launch your page.

 1. Click the green "Use this template" button.
 2. In the dropdown menu, right-click "Create new repository" and open it in a new tab.
 3. Name your repository professionally, e.g., "Jane-Doe-Profile" or "John-Smith-Academic".